 And finally, acidity.
 In wine, more acidic wines cause the mouth to water more.
 It’s the exact opposite of the drying effect tannic wines have.

 From a complementary angle, acidic wines often cancel out the sourness or tartness of acidic food dishes.
 They cancel each other out, in fact.
 The classic example is an acidic wine neutralizing the acidic brine of oysters.
 It leaves the natural flavor profiles of the oysters and the fruit of the wine front-and-center.
 And from the contrasting side, acidic wines can counter oily, rich, and fatty dishes by cutting through them.

-If you embrace restaurant technology and opt for a digital wine list, you’ll be able to swap out wine suggestions almost instantly.
+If you embrace restaurant technology and opt for a digital wine list menu, you’ll be able to swap out wine suggestions almost instantly.
 That way you can have an agile food and wine pairing menu that reacts to sales patterns quickly.
-Plus digital menus are the future.
+Plus digital menus, not disposable menus, are the future.
 You’d be wise to embrace them.

 Wine Pairing Chart